go-aah/docs/faq.md

   * [Is it a problem that aah’s Anti-CSRF protection isn’t linked to a session?](#is-it-a-problem-that-aah-s-anti-csrf-protection-isn-t-linked-to-a-session)
   * [Why might a user encounter a Anti-CSRF validation failure after logging in?](#why-might-a-user-encounter-a-anti-csrf-validation-failure-after-logging-in)

+### Does aah support Package Management Tools?

+Yes, of course.
+As described in [versioning documentation](versioning.html#package-management). aah works nicely with vendoring.
+Use your choice of tool (`glide`, `dep`, `govendor`, etc.).

+For example: I have responded to aah user for `dep` tool, refer to [GitHub comment](https://github.com/go-aah/aah/issues/109#issuecomment-327225582).

 ### How to update aah framework to the latest version?